lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Predeposits flow description

-A predeposit refers to the initial 32 ETH deposit made to a validator to activate it.
-For withdrawal credentials type `0x01`, 32 ETH is the maximum, and the predeposit is the only deposit.
-For withdrawal credentials type `0x02`, 32 ETH is intended to activate the validator, with the remaining balance deposited later if applicable.
+A _predeposit_ refers to the initial 32 ETH deposit made to activate a validator.

+For withdrawal credentials of type `0x01`, 32 ETH is both the minimum and the maximum effective balance for activation, so the predeposit constitutes the full deposit.

+For withdrawal credentials of type `0x02`, the initial 32 ETH deposit is used to activate the validator, while any additional balance may be deposited later, if applicable.

-**Note**: The details for each component (Lido, Staking Router, and modules) are described in the relevant sections below.
-This section outlines the overall predeposits workflow steps.
+**Note.** A 32 ETH deposit is suggested because it is the minimum effective balance needed for validator activation.
+Deposits below this threshold do not activate a validator and therefore do not accrue rewards until the total deposited amount reaches at least 32 ETH.

 ![Predeposits flow](./assets/lip-35/predeposits_flow.png)